Hepatitis B

 • Immune control

 The patient’s immune response in each phase determines the outcome of infection and the severity of cirrhosis which is caused by the immune response rather than the hepatitis B virus (HBV) itself.
-Progression to cirrhosis is most likely during the immune clearance and immune escape phases; treatment should be considered for patients in these phases, see Treatment.
+Progression to cirrhosis is most likely during the immune clearance and immune escape phases; treatment should be considered for patients in these phases, see 'Treatment' section below.

 People with cirrhosis due to chronic HBV are at increased risk of developing hepatocellular carcinoma.